 Peach is my first full-length album.
 Written, recorded, produced and mixed in my front room, it traces a narrative of moments of contact between people, and above all celebrates the small moments that make up a life.
+Although mostly conventionally produced, it features a computerised vocalist on its opening track which was directed to 'sing' using Twitter API data.
 It was described by the Guardian as 'the most human record of the year'.
 My track-by-track exploration of the album is available at Gold Flake Paint.

 Home features two old songs, a new song, and a cover of band the Mountain Goats, all arranged in the style of old-school video game music, or chiptune, and represents a homage to both the digital and analogue things that make you feel like you belong somewhere.

-It was released alongside a platformer game made in fantasy console PICO-8, which can be played here.
+It was released alongside a platformer game for fantasy console PICO-8, which can be played here.

 Without Borders is a charity single released in aid of independent legal organisation Joint Council for the Welfare of Immigrants.
 Written after the referendum on the European Union, the A-side, 'European Summer', adopts a typically apolitical chillwave idiom musically, which serves as a deceptive backdrop for a political lyrical text.
 The B-side, coded in Supercollider, is my interpretation of Squarepusher's MIDI Sans Frontières project.
 All proceeds continue to be donated to JCWI.

 Staying Still is an extremely personal EP.
 It was released on the DIY collective Gare Du Nord in July 2016.
 Written in the summer of 2015, Staying Still is a record about stasis and feeling stuck, failed attempts at escape and at being heard, intrusive thoughts and stuffing them down.
 It can be purchased at my Bandcamp.Tracks from the EP have been played on BBC6 Music.